-Medicaid coverage for weight loss surgery is decided on a state-by-state basis meaning some states cover it and others do not.
-Medicaid’s requirements for weight loss surgery are different when compared to other insurances because it is unique in who they cover and how they cover these patients.
+Medicaid coverage for weight loss surgery is decided on a state-by-state basis meaning some states cover it, and others do not.
+Medicaid’s requirements for weight loss surgery are different when compared to other insurances because it is unique in who they cover and how they include these patients.
 You will need to meet several requirements to qualify for surgery through Medicaid.
 You will also need to be free from any medical issues that may prevent you or create a risk for you to have surgery.
-If you pass these two tests then Medicaid generally will pay for your weight loss surgery.
+If you pass these two tests, then Medicaid generally will pay for your weight loss surgery.

 Criteria for Bariatric Surgery Approval